 - Being considerate of the rights of other patients and Center personnel and to follow Center policy and regulations affecting care and conduct.

 - We welcome your comments.
 If you have concerns about the care you or your family member have received, we encourage you to speak with your physician or with the supervisor of the area you are in.
-If you are uncomfortable or cannot resolve your concerns, please feel free to contact Kelly Blackstock, CEO at 301-263-0800.
+If you are uncomfortable or cannot resolve your concerns, please feel free to contact Nancy T. Arenas, CEO at 301-263-0800.

 If your concern is not resolved to your satisfaction, you have the right to request a review by the following: